Military Educational Benefits Information

 Military Tuition Assistance provides financial assistance for voluntary off-duty educational programs in support of a service member's professional and personal self-development goals.
 All Active Duty service members (officers, warrant officers, enlisted) are authorized to participate in the TA program through their respective branches.
 This includes members of the Active Guard Reserve, as well as Reserve Component Service Members who are activated under U.S. Code Title 10 or Title 32.

 NOTE: The CALV cannot waive mandatory institution fees without an approved TA form.
-The CALV cannot protect the student's schedule against drop for any amount without the aprroved and signed TA form with dollar amounts greater than zero.
+The CALV cannot protect the student's schedule against drop for any amount without the approved and signed TA form with dollar amounts greater than zero.

 Mandatory Fees are necessary to provide a complete range of student services that support the academic environment and provide the best possible services to the widest possible range of students at a reasonable cost.
 University fees enhance the experience of our students and the quality of the UWG community.
 The itemized list of Mandatory Fees and their explanations is available on the Office of Student Accounts and Billing Services website.